An introduction to $p$-adic $L$-functions: The Coleman map

-where we have used that $\mathrm{Frob}_\ell$ acts on $\zp(1)$ simply by multiplication by $\ell$.
-Observe also that $(1 - \ell^{-1})$ is the Euler factor at $\ell$ of the Riemann zeta function.
-This admits the following huge generalisation.
+where we have used that $\mathrm{Frob}_\ell$ acts on $\zp(1)$ simply by multiplication by $\ell$ on $\zp(1)$.
+Observe also that $(1 - \ell^{-1})$ is the Euler factor at $\ell$ of the Riemann zeta function (evaluated at $s = 1$).
+This admits the following huge generalisation, as described comprehensively in \cite{Rub00}.